 Alternative Apparel is an eco-friendly clothing brand that only uses factories that ensure fair labor practices.
 They also sell products from a variety of other brands that align with Alternative Apparel’s commitment to sustainability.

-Krochet Kids is a social enterprise that values the importance of knowing who makes your clothes.
+Krochet Kids is a social enterprise (with products for kids and adults!) that values the importance of knowing who makes your clothes.
 Every product is hand signed by the artisan that made it.
 You can go on the website to see a picture of the maker and read about their story!
 You can even send them a thank you message to let them know how much you love the product.
 How cool is that?

 Fair Trade Shopping and Accessories

 The glasses and sunglasses company that revolutionized the industry with their “try on at home” offer is also a proponent of giving back.
 Through their “Buy a Pair, Give a Pair” program, they’ve given away over 3 million pairs of eyeglasses to visually impaired people who can’t afford them.
 Giving a pair of sunnies to your bff means also giving a pair of someone in the developing world.
 You go Warby Parker!